sardemff7/eventd/PROTOCOL.md

     A-Za-z0-9- as for keys of the
     Desktop Entry Specification files
     http://freedesktop.org/wiki/Specifications/desktop-entry-spec
-    After the event, the client may specify data using one or more DATA message
+    The client may specify data using the corresponding messages

 [Client]
 CATEGORY <type>